If you have a daughter, at some point, you’re going to be putting together a first period kit for a tween.

 Getting older is challenging.

-Dealing with puberty, the body changing and all of that—it’s a lot.
+Dealing with puberty, the body changes, and all of that—it’s a lot.

 That’s why I’m always down to make life easier for my girl whenever possible.

-The easiest thing I can do to support her is making sure she’s prepared for the inevitable.
+The easiest thing I can do to support her is to make sure she’s prepared for the inevitable.

 Her period is going to come.

 Might as well make sure she has what she needs when it does.